kurtosis-tech/llm-package/README.md

 We use [`LocalAI`](https://github.com/mudler/LocalAI) underneath which gives you a JSON-RPC API endpoint which resembles the OpenAI platform.
 After you run the command; you should be able to see what local port `8080` of the `local-ai` service maps to.

-This means that you can use `llangchain`, `pdfGPT` or any other libraries and platforms that would use OpenAI models by using the `JSON-RPC` endpoint.
+This means that you can use `langchain`, `pdfGPT` or any other libraries and platforms that would use OpenAI models by using the `JSON-RPC` endpoint.
 Also, as its completely containerized - you can have multiple models running in parallel.

 ## Issues and Feature Requests